|

 SWCPC 78

-Collection consists of photographs of Dock Dilworth Parramore's
+Collection consists of photographs of Dock Dilworth Parramore's sketches.

-Scenes and Stories of Early West Texas, which was published by the Texas Western Press
+Sketches: Scenes and Stories of Early West Texas, which was published by

-(University of Texas at El Paso) in 1975.
+the Texas Western Press (University of Texas at El Paso) in 1975.

-James H. Parramore, a Confederate veteran, began cattle ranching in Runnels County, Texas,
+James H. Parramore, a Confederate veteran, began cattle ranching in Runnels

-in 1879.
-He played a prominent role in the founding of Abilene, Texas.
-With C. W.
+County, Texas, in 1879.
+He played a prominent role in the founding of Abilene,

-Merchant, he operated the San Simon Cattle Company in Arizona.
-His twin sons, Dock
+Texas.
+With C. W. Merchant, he operated the San Simon Cattle Company in Arizona.

-Dilworth and Jack, ranched in Sterling and King Counties of Texas.
-He died in Abilene on
+His twin sons, Dock Dilworth and Jack, ranched in Sterling and King Counties of

 Parramore Family

-Photograph collection, 1890-1930
+Photograph Collection, 1890-1930

 35 photos